EBFMM/Practical-Help-Desk/README.md

 2. Expire passwords using 'sudo passwd --expire bertram' and 'sudo passwd --expire erlich' so that a new password must be created upon first login.
 3. The command 'cd /' will take you to root directory, from here 'sudo mkdir Confidential' will create a new directory 'Confidential' in the root directory.
 4. Create a group for the created users using the command 'sudo addgroup confidential', add bertram and erlich to this group using 'sudo usermod -aG confidential bertram' and 'sudo usermod -aG confidential erlich'.
 5. Owner is already set as root, give Bertram and Erlich full permissions by changing the directory group using 'sudo chgrp confidential Confidential' Owner (root) will have full permissions read(4)+write(2)+execute(1)=7, the group will have same permissions.
-Everyone else is given no permissions refelcted by value of 0 using the command 'sudo chmod 770 Confidential' to set these permissions.
+Everyone else is given no permissions refelcted by value of 0 using the command 'sudo chmod 770 Confidential' to set these permissions for the directory.
 <br>